cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 echo "ABI generation complete"
 ```

-This script will: - Look for all specified `.sol` files - Create the TypeScript files with the ABIs in the `src/wallet/abi` directory.
+This script will look for all specified `.sol` files and create a TypeScript file with the ABIs in the `src/wallet/abi` directory.

 Now, let's make the script executable: